DundreDE/DundreDE/README.md

 - 👋 Hi, I’m @DundreDE
 - 🌱 I’m currently learning React Native
-- 💞️ I’m looking to collaborate on a much on projects
+- 💞️ I’m actually brainstorming for a new project